MuradAladdinzade/LLM_Survey/README.md

 **We group early popular Transformer-based PLMs, based on their neural architectures, into three main categories: encoder only, decoder-only, and encoder-decoder models.**

-1. Encoder-only PLMs: As the name suggests, the encoder only models only consist of an encoder network.
+1. Encoder-only Pretrained Language Models (PLMs): As the name suggests, the encoder only models only consist of an encoder network.
 These models are originally developed for language understanding tasks, such as text classification, where the models need to predict a class label for an input text.
 Representative encoder-only mod els include BERT and its variants, e.g., RoBERTa, ALBERT, DeBERTa.

 2. Decoder-only PLMs: Two of the most widely used decoder-only PLMs are GPT-1 and GPT-2, developed by OpenAI.
 These models lay the foundation to more powerful LLMs subsequently, i.e., GPT-3 and GPT-4.
 GPT-1 demonstrates for the first time that good performance over a wide range of natural language tasks can be obtained by Generative Pre-Training (GPT) of a decoder-only Transformer model on a diverse corpus of unlabeled text in a self-supervised learning fashion (i.e., next word/token prediction), followed by discriminative fine-tuning on each specific downstream task (with much fewer samples), as illustrated in Fig 7.
 GPT-1 paves the way for subsequent GPT models, with each version improving upon the architecture and achieving better performance on various language tasks.